 • Improve lead conversion

 Your videos can serve other purposes in your digital marketing campaign as well.
-Consider sharing your videos on social media, including it in your email newsletters, and blogs.
+Consider sharing your videos on social media, in your email newsletters, and blogs.

 Email Capture and Frequency of Communication

 A prospect may not decide to hire you after just one visit to your website.
-People are looking for someone to trust their financial future to.
+People are looking for someone to trust to support their financial future.
 The confidence required for that takes time to build.
 That’s why email capture is so important in any financial advisor digital marketing campaign.
-Consider including prominent CTAs to sign up for your newsletter—or include a pop-up on your site to help build your email list.
+Consider including prominent calls-to-action, or CTAs, to sign up for your newsletter—or include a pop-up on your site to help build your email list.

 Write Weekly Blog Posts